smartcontractkit/chainlink/integration-tests/deployment/keystone/README.md

 The current scope of this package is the ability to deploy and configure the Capability Registry, OCR3 and Forwarder contracts.

 It builds on the `Environment` abstraction introduced by `chainlink-deployments`.
-The original concept of Environment was to delineate dev vs testnet vs prod.
+The concept of Environment is used delineate dev vs testnet vs prod.
-A deployment would inject the necessary configuration (eg simulated chain vs testnet chain) as appropriate via the `Environment` abstraction, and the deployment implementation be agnostic to these details.
+A deployment injects the necessary configuration (eg simulated chain vs testnet chain) as appropriate via the `Environment` abstraction, and the deployment implementation be agnostic to these details.

-Here we use an extended concept `MultiDonEnvironent`, which is simply and `Environment` in which different dons (nodesets) host specific capabilities.

 The entry point to the deployment is the `Deploy` func.
 The arguments to the this func are environment dependent, and vary from one deployment to another.

 ```
 type DeployRequest struct {
 	RegistryChainSel uint64
-	Menv             deployment.MultiDonEnvironment

-	DonToCapabilities map[string][]kcr.CapabilitiesRegistryCapability                   // from external source; the key is a human-readable name.
-TODO consider using the 'sortedHash' of p2pkeys as the key rather than a name
-	NodeIDToNop       map[string]capabilities_registry.CapabilitiesRegistryNodeOperator // TODO maybe should be derivable from OffchainClient interface but doesn't seem to be notion of NOP in job distributor
+	Env              *deployment.Environment

+	Dons       []DonCapabilities   // externally sourced based on the environment
 	OCR3Config *OracleConfigSource // TODO: probably should be a map of don to config; but currently we only have one wf don therefore one config
 }

 type DeployResponse struct {